The red-flag signs you may be burning out while working from home

 Maybe you, like the majority of remote workers, are experiencing something similar—neglecting to take the time off you’ve rightfully earned.

-According to a recent survey by Monster, more than two-third of workers are experiencing burnout while working remotely.
+According to a recent survey by Monster, more than two-thirds of workers are experiencing burnout while working remotely.
 Even though these employees are burned out, they’re not taking time off: 59% reported taking less time off than normal, and 42% weren’t planning any time off for self-care.

-One tell-tale sign of burnout is refusal to pause for self-care.
+One telltale sign of burnout is refusal to pause for self-care.
 Maybe you feel like you don’t deserve a break, as though you’ll get behind if you do.
 Maybe you don’t want to log off and face the stressful reality of life in a pandemic.

 Either way, if you’re not carving out time for yourself, you’re likely inching toward burnout.